doesthisusername/hat-tas/README.md

 Comments are written with two slashes (`//`), and comment out the remainder of the line.
 Comments on header lines are not supported currently.

 ### Header
-The header consist of key-value pairs.
+The header consists of key-value pairs.
 There are currently three different keys possible, to specify metadata.
 Each key **must** be followed by a colon and space, with the value immediately following.
 Keys and types are case-sensitive.
 The currently available keys are: `name`, `type`, `length`.

-The currently available types are `IL` and `immediate`.
+The currently available types are `IL`, `immediate`, and `fullgame` (experimental).
 The `IL` type waits for the act timer to start counting up from zero, where it will then start.
 The `immediate` type will start the inputs immediately.
+The `fullgame` type waits for the game timer to resume from a paused state.

 Example header: